wenext-limited/pr-agent/docs/docs/tools/improve.md

 Teams with specific preferences can enable committable code comments mode in their local configuration, or use [dual publishing mode](#dual-publishing-mode).

+> `Note - due to platform limitations, Bitbucket cloud and server supports only committable code comments mode.`

 ### Assessing Impact